laracraft-tech/memoize/README.md

 Spaties once package uses the arguments of the outer method for the "once per combination" idea.
 We think this feels a bit unintuitive, so we use the `use` variables of the closure as the "once per combination" key.
-As a fallback for php8.0 and lower or if you like/need to, we also let you fully self define your "once per combination" key in a second optional parameter to the closure.
+As a fallback for php8.0 and lower or if you like/need to, we also let you fully self define your "once per combination" key in a second optional parameter of the closure.

 ```php
 use LaracraftTech\DoOnce\HasDoOnce;